Exceeding your storage on Dropbox Basic: FAQs

 If your account exceeds the free storage limit for Dropbox Basic, we'll notify you through multiple emails in advance.
 We’ll begin by deleting your least recently modified files first to bring your account under the limit.
 Only files you own will be deleted.

-Files you’ve downloaded to your desktop or mobile device will remain available, even if other files are deleted from your Dropbox account.
-However, online-only files (placeholders on desktop) and files marked for offline use inside the Dropbox mobile app may be deleted, and won’t be automatically saved to your device’s local file system.
-If you want to keep a copy, make sure the file is fully downloaded to your device.
+Files you’ve downloaded to your desktop or mobile device remain available, even if other files are deleted from your Dropbox account.
+However, online-only files (placeholders on desktop) and files marked for offline use inside the Dropbox mobile app may be deleted and won’t be automatically saved to your device’s file system.
+If you want to keep a copy, make sure it's fully downloaded to your device.

 The deletion process includes: